Bill Maher sure doesn’t like it when religious people say that atheism is a religion.

 In one sense, Maher is right; atheism is not a religion.
 Atheism doesn’t have any explicit rituals or holy texts, nor does it believe in a deity.
 When Maher restricts his definition of religion to “this looney stuff” he can safely declare that “atheism is a religion like abstinence is a sex position.”

 But if we were to broaden the definition of religion to something like–people who have faith in something that can’t be proven rationally.
 Well, then it would be a little more legitimate to declare Maher a religious person because atheism is based on a belief that cannot be proven.
 It requires a leap of faith to accept the claim that the whole of reality is strictly material.

-There are some pretty distinct lines between his “evidence based belief” and my “faith based malarkey” but it is not helpful to draw ones that don’t really exist.
+There are some pretty distinct lines between his “evidence-based belief” and my “faith-based malarkey” but it is not helpful to draw lines that don’t really exist.